elericuz/elericuz/README.md

 <a href="https://instagram.com/elericuz" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg" alt="elericuz" height="20" width="20" /></a>
 </p>

-- 🔭 I’m currently working on [Threader](https://play.google.com/store/apps/details?id=com.ppf.threader)
+- 🔭 I’m currently working on <b>Golg Share App</b> for <b>PastPresentFuture</b>
-- 🌱 I’m currently learning how to create apps on Swift
+- 🌱 I’m currently working by the most with SwiftUI and NodeJs+Express
-- 👯 I’m looking to collaborate on projects related with Kotlin, PHP or Ruby
+- 👯 I’m looking to collaborate on projects related with SwiftUI, Kotlin, NodeJs, PHP or Ruby
 - 🤔 I’m looking for help with design and frontend
-- 💬 Ask me about Kotlin/Android, PHP, Docker, Git, Linux
+- 💬 Ask me about SwiftUI, Kotlin, PHP, Docker, Git, Linux
 - 📫 How to reach me: [@elericuz](https://www.twitter.com/elericuz)
+- 📫 I'm a passionate software developer at [Iteraciona](https://www.iteraciona.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm also a photographer but just for fun